eochoa5/SmartShippingService/README.md

-A website for the fictitious shipping company Smart Shiping Service.
+A website for the fictitious shipping company Smart Shipping Service.
 CS 4222 project.